 There are a number of apps you can download or sites you can visit if you want to check the solar activity yourself.

-Here is the real heartbreaking bit, a little known fact about the Northern Lights is that there luminous, supernatural colours cannot really be seen by the human eye.
+Here is the real heartbreaking bit, a little-known fact about the Northern Lights is that there luminous, supernatural colors cannot really be seen by the human eye.

-When I returned from Norway I had a roll of great pictures which wowed my friends with the long, green, light spectres dancing across the horizon.
-In reality, though, all I saw was a grey wisp of cloud which I only realised where actually the Northern lights when somebody told me.
-Apparently, they are sometimes more vivid and impressive to the human eye but on relatively rare occasions so don’t expect the tear inducing, a quasi-religious experience that you may be hoping for.
+When I returned from Norway I had a roll of great pictures which wowed my friends with the long, green, light specters dancing across the horizon.
+In reality, though, all I saw was a grey wisp of cloud which I only realized where actually the Northern lights when somebody told me.
+Apparently, they are sometimes more vivid and impressive to the human eye but on relatively rare occasions so don’t expect the tear-inducing, a quasi-religious experience that you may be hoping for.